jimnoble/object-string-map/README.md

 ## Partial Mapping

-Suppose in the above example that you have an AccountId but you do not know the CreateTime:
+Suppose in the above example that you have an `AccountId` but you do not know the `CreateTime`:
 ```
 var fileKey = new FileKey
 {